 Figure 1. (a) Horizontal split-field stimuli (bright-left, bright-right). (b) Vertical split-field stimuli (bright-top, bright-bottom). (c) Example data from Strauch et al.’s (2022) Experiment 1, showing the timecourse of pupil constriction for two seconds following split-screen stimulus onset.
 The plot shows individual traces (grey lines) for ten trials for one participant in one stimulus condition, with the mean pupil trace superimposed (thick black line).
 Negative values on the y-axis indicate pupillary constriction from the pre-stimulus baseline level.
 Note that pupil diameter is in arbitrary units; an extra calibration step is needed to transform to mm (see Section 2.2).
 The data and analysis scripts can be found at https://osf.io/5s4yu.

 We next applied the modified analysis pipeline to our replication study data (Table 1c).
 We confirmed a positive pupillary constriction bias in the vertical dimension, such that the pupillary light reflex is more responsive to the upper field.
+However, note that we did not explicitly control the height of the eyes with respect to the screen, because eye height had not been specified bv Strauch et al (2022).
+In fact, the eyes were aligned above the midpoint of the screen in our study; this placed them physically closer to the upper field display, which could provide a trivial explanation for the upward pupillary constriction bias.
 In the horizontal dimension, we also found a strong bias, but favouring the right rather than the left visual field; that is, opposite to the expected pseudoneglect.
-At first we assumed that we had made a coding error that had caused the results to flip (e.g., swapping condition labels), but we were subsequently able to rule out any such error.
+At first we assumed that we had made a coding error that had caused the horizontal results to flip (e.g., swapping condition labels), but we were subsequently able to rule out any such error.
 Instead, this directional reversal may relate to a critical aspect of our methodology that we had initially overlooked.

 1.3.
 The eye of recording